hmhrex/Grav-MusicCard/README.md

 ## Info

 Place a Spotify reference to an album or track in a markdown file and it will beautifully pull in the necessary data.

-Currently this plugin uses Spotify links and album objects that it pulls information from.
+*NOTE*: The play button links to Spotify, it does not play the track/album on the page.

 This uses [jwilsson's Spotify Web API PHP library](https://github.com/jwilsson/spotify-web-api-php ) to interface with the Spotify API, and [Lokesh's Color Thief](https://github.com/lokesh/color-thief/) to retrieve colors from the album artwork.